bahtiyartan/troia/docs/44DateOperations.rst

 |times              | use default time format that contains second     |
 +-------------------+--------------------------------------------------+

-So it is possible to show a DATETIME textfield with default date format using this format parameters.
+So it is possible to show a DATETIME text field with default date format using this format parameters.
 Additionally it is possible to configure textfields and table columns independent from user date format configuration using a date format supported by java like "yy.MM.dd".

-System calculates default formats for all date related data types using the date formatting configuration on "SYST03 - System Users" transactoin and uses for default formatted textfields and table cells.
+System calculates default formats for all date related data types using the date formatting configuration on "SYST03 - System Users" transaction and uses for default formatted text fields and table cells.
 Also, all this formats can be accessed from TROIA using system variables listed below to format custom texts that uses default date formats.

 +-------------------+----------------------------------------------+
 |SYS_DATETIMEFORMAT | Default datetime format                      |